ybrenning/word2vec/README.md

 This repo contains material from a project on Word2Vec for the course "Modèles de Langage" at Aix-Marseille Université.

+The project comprises two parts: the implementation and improvement of a base Word2Vec model using negative sampling and subsampling, and the evaluation of word analogies using existing embeddings from [NLPL](http://vectors.nlpl.eu/repository/).

+The findings are documented in [this report](https://github.com/ybrenning/word2vec/blob/main/report/report.pdf).

 ## Setup

 ### Install dependencies